chandrasekhar86/Shell-Scripting/README.md

 # Most commonly used Shell is "Bash Shell"

 # What is SheBang in Shell Scripting
---> SheBang is used to specify which shell should be used to process our script --> Every Script file first line we should specify below line
+--> SheBang is used to specify which shell should be used to process our script.
+--> Every Script file first line we should specify below line
         #!/bin/bash
     indicates that the Bash shell interpreter located at /bin/bash should be used to execute the script.

+#